Fraud detection and machine learning:

 The advantages of multiplicity

 There is no single machine learning algorithm or method that works.
 Success comes from the ability to try lots of different machine learning-based methods, trying variations on them and testing them with a variety of data sets.
 The data scientist needs a toolkit with a variety of supervised and unsupervised methods – as well as a variety of feature engineering techniques.
 Finally, there is a creative aspect or “art” to machine learning for fraud detection.
-It’s the application of machine learning in new and novel ways, like combining a variety of supervised and unsupervised methods in one system to be more effective than any single method alone.
+It’s applying fraud analytics in new and novel ways, like combining a variety of supervised and unsupervised machine learning methods in one system to be more effective than any single method alone.

 Integration into operations

-It should be obvious, but this one’s a challenge for many organizations.
+It should be obvious, but this one’s a challenge for many organizations' fraud analytics initiatives.
 Once you have a machine learning model developed, the challenge becomes integrating it with operations.
-If your data is in Hadoop, it makes sense that your machine learning model can be applied in Hadoop.
-Similarly, if your data is streaming in real-time systems, you want a machine learning engine that can run in real time or in stream.
+If your data is in the cloud, it makes sense for your machine learning model to be integrated with your cloud storage and cloud computing.
+Similarly, if your data is streaming from the edge, you want a machine learning engine to support real-time, streaming data.
 Portability of the model and integration of the decision logic within operational systems is paramount to stopping fraud at scale – and as it occurs at scale.

 White boxing

 Explaining what a machine learning system is doing is critical; this is often referred to as “white boxing.”
 Machine learning methods and models are generally black boxes.
 It’s very difficult (if not impossible) to explain to analysts why they got the score or decision that they received.
-There are many approaches to including scorecards based on local linear approximation, generation of textual narratives and generation of graphical visualizations.
-These are approximations, but can provide users insight into the machine learning model and guide the fraud investigation process.
+There are many approaches to making fraud analytics interpretable, including scorecards based on local linear approximation, generation of textual narratives and generation of graphical visualizations.
+These are approximations, but they can give users insight into the machine learning model and guide the fraud investigation process.

 Ongoing monitoring

-A good monitoring program proactively looks at the data entering the system, evaluates the machine learning model’s predictions and explanations, and alerts administrators to shifting data trends and statistics before dramatic changes affect operations and the bottom line.
+A good monitoring program is based on a proactive approach.
+Because it looks at the data entering the system, evaluates the machine learning model’s predictions and explanations, and alerts administrators to shifting data trends and statistics before dramatic changes affect operations and the bottom line.

 What about the impact on your customers?